Energy and Environment Plan

 Protecting our Natural Environment

 - Cosponsored H.R.
-6159, the Recycling Infrastructure and Accessibility Act: this bill would require the Environmental Protection Agency (EPA) to establish a pilot program to improve recycling accessibility in communities where there is not more than one recycling materials recovery facility within a 75-mile radius of that community.
+2145, the Recycling Infrastructure and Accessibility Act: This bill would require the Environmental Protection Agency (EPA) to establish a pilot program to improve recycling accessibility in communities where there is not more than one recycling materials recovery facility within a 75-mile radius of that community.

-- Support Federal Funding for the Land and Water Conservation Fund: This fund, using no taxpayer money, invests earnings from offshore oil and gas leasing to protect the natural beauty of our lands and waterways and provide recreational opportunities to all.
-The fund is used both to provide grants to state and local governments and for the federal government to acquire land and waters and to assist with recreation management.
+- Support Federal Funding for the Land and Water Conservation Fund: The Land and Water Conservation Fund (LWCF) uses no taxpayer money and invests earnings from offshore oil and gas leasing to support conservation projects for lands and waterways to provide recreational opportunities.
+The LWCF provides grants to state and local governments and to the federal government to acquire land and assist with recreation management.

-Your views are very important to me.
-I hope you will take the time to review this plan and let me know what you think.
-If you would like to contact me, you can write to me on my website at tenney.house.gov or call my office at 202-225-3665 with feedback, questions, or concerns.
+Your views are always important to me.
+Please write to me on my website or call my office at 202-225-3665 with feedback, questions, or concerns.